sigel/MMM-Sounds2/README.md

 # MMM-Sounds2
-Based on MMM-Sounds but instead of playing sound locally it gets played in browser for those who host their MagicMirror on a seperate server.
+Based on [MMM-Sounds](https://github.com/jc21/MMM-Sounds) but rather than playing the sound locally it gets played in browser for those who host their MagicMirror on a separate server.

+**NOTE:** Chrome blocks the autoplay of sounds until you interact with the site.
+Adding --autoplay-policy=no-user-gesture-required should do the trick, here is how I launch mine on my pi.

+chromium-browser --noerrdialogs --autoplay-policy=no-user-gesture-required --kiosk https://dash.url.com

 ## Module Installation
 1. Navigate into your MagicMirror's `modules` folder and execute `git clone https://github.com/sigel/MMM-Sounds2.git`